rozek/node-red-obniz-neopixel-matrix-test/README.md

 ### Connect the WS2812 LED String ###

-In this example, the WS2812 LED String is connected to the following pins of the obniz board:

-* Vcc: pin 7
-* GND: pin 11
-* Din: pin 4

-If you prefer differnt pins, you may do so by modifying the "obniz function" nodes accordingly.
+In this example, the WS2812 "data in" wire is connected to pin 4 of the obniz board.
+If you prefer a different pin, you may do so by modifying the "obniz function" nodes accordingly.

-Of course, you may (and _should_) connect the LED's Vcc and GND wires to your power supply rather than to an obniz Pin - but the obniz library function still wants these pins to be specified.
+The LED's Vcc and GND wires should be directly connected to your power supply.

 ### Import the Flows from this Repo ###